University of Florida Levin College of Law

 The University of Florida Levin College of Law (UF Law) is the law school of the University of Florida located in Gainesville, Florida.
 Founded in 1909, it is the oldest operating public law school in Florida and second oldest overall in the state.

 For every entering class in its three-year J.D. program, the law school has approximately 200 students.
 According to the college's official 2024 ABA-required disclosures, 95% of graduates obtained employment in either bar-passage-required or JD-advantage employment within 9 months of graduation and 90% obtained bar-passage-required employment (i.e., as attorneys) within 9 months of graduation, the highest rates of any Florida law school.
 Levin students achieved the highest passage rate for first-time takers of all Florida law schools on the Florida summer 2024 bar exam.

 Many prominent Florida political leaders, public servants, jurists, and law firm managers are among the school's alumni.

+Merritt McAlister has served as Interim Dean since June 2023.